mesosphere-backup/dcos-metrics/DEMO.md

 }
 ```

-## Launching a Kafka or Cassandra sender
+### Launching a Kafka or Cassandra sender

-After the module has been installed on all the slaves, the Kafka brokers and Cassandra nodes will need to be restarted in order to start using it.
-They will see the advertised metrics capability on startup and will automatically enable metrics export locally.
-In future DCOS versions, the module will be installed by default, so this restart won't be necessary.
+The Kafka and Cassandra framework executors already support auto-detection of the `STATSD_UDP_HOST`/`STATSD_UDP_PORT` environment variables, configuring the underlying service to send metrics to that location.
+At the moment, the frameworks don't send stats of their own, but they could do that too.

-### Kafka
+#### Kafka

 As Kafka brokers start, they will automatically be configured for metrics export, and will show the following in `stdout`: